 Yes, another posting about bread.
-I am not sure why, but I have been in the mood for making homemade breads of late.
+I am not sure why, but I have been in the mood for making homemade bread of late.
 Maybe it is the cooler weather here in Minnesota and it is nice to have the oven on with the aroma of the bread lofting through the house.
 Actually, I made these potato rolls (buns) to go with some BBQ pulled pork that I made.
 I will be posting the pulled pork on my next post.

 I have been making potato rolls when I want to have fresh buns for sandwiches of late.
 I had never thought of making them until my sister started making potato rolls and they were so delicious.
 When I thought of potatoes in rolls I was wondering if you would be able to see the potatoes in the baked buns, but you can’t.
 The potatoes dissolve into the bread when they bake.

 By adding the cooked mashed potatoes to the dough, it makes a lighter softer bread.
 I think that is kind of strange, I would have thought that by adding the mashed potatoes to the bread dough that it would have made for a heavier dough.
 Also, the potatoes don’t really make a difference in the flavor, which you would think that it would.
 The main thing I know is that my family loves them and so do I.